MehdiSeddik/SHR/README.md

 ## How to contribute

-# 1 | Install package manager ans symfony cli
+# 1 | Install package manager and symfony cli

 To run the dev environment, you'll need [composer](https://getcomposer.org/) and [Symfony CLI](https://symfony.com/download)